-If you just want to learn how to set up Two-factor Authentication (2FA) using a Yubikey, click here.
+If you are looking for information on how to set up Two-factor Authentication (2FA) using a YubiKey, click here.

 Harder to lose: We see a lot of lost phone tickets at Kraken Support.
 In our experience, a client is less likely to lose a device specifically used for 2FA than a device like your phone that you carry around all the time.

-Future improvements: With the U2F protocol (coming soon to Kraken), Yubikey binds user login to the original website’s URL.
+Future improvements: With the U2F protocol (coming soon to Kraken), YubiKey binds client sign-in to the original website’s URL.
 Only the real site can authenticate with the key.
-This means that while you may be tricked into thinking a website is real, the Yubikey won’t reveal your credentials.
+This means that while you may be tricked into thinking a website is real, the YubiKey won’t reveal your credentials.